-MUS 316, 317 ADVANCED KEYBOARD MUSICIANSHIP 1, 2

-One credit hour each

-Prerequisite: Successful completion of Jury 4 proficiency exam

-The study of three and four part figured bass, melody harmonization, and score reading at the keyboard.
+MUC 333, 334 ADVANCED KEYBOARD MUSICIANSHIP 1, 2 One credit hour each Prerequisite: Successful completion of Jury 4 proficiency exam; for MUC 334=MUC 333 The study of three and four part figured bass, melody harmonization, and score reading at the keyboard.
 May not be offered every year.